francescogerardomarra/its/modulo26/4_security.md

     - **Behavior**: This is useful when you want to enforce **single-session login**, meaning users cannot have multiple sessions across different devices or browsers.

+    - **JSESSIONID Management**: The **JSESSIONID** is a session identifier that tracks a user's active session in a web application.
+With **`maximumSessions(1)`** in place, the user can only have one valid **JSESSIONID** at any given time.
+        - If the user logs in from a new device or browser, the previously issued **JSESSIONID** will be invalidated, and a new **JSESSIONID** will be generated for the new session.
+        - This ensures that a user's identity is tied to a single active session at any time, making it easier to manage session security.

+    - **Security Considerations**: This approach helps mitigate risks like session hijacking or unauthorized access across multiple devices, as only one session can be active per user.
+It ensures that users do not maintain multiple concurrent sessions, which can be particularly important for high-security environments.

 - **`expiredUrl("/session-expired")`**

     - This setting defines the URL to redirect the user when their session **expires** due to inactivity.